-And of course it’ll save you fortune in fuel too, if you remember to plug it in.
+And of course it’ll save you a fortune in fuel too, if you remember to plug it in.
 If you have a 15 mile commute you could drive on pure electric power, leaving the petrol for longer journeys.

 You should enjoy those miles too, because it’s a BMW so handles rather nicely.
 That big 24 kWh battery is under the floor which keeps the centre of gravity nice and low so it goes round corners well.
 In fact you wouldn’t really know that you aren’t in the regular X5.
 Stick the car in adaptive mode and put your destination into the sat-nav, and the car will automatically work out the most efficient way to use the battery.